Automate mortgage processing, underwriting, reconciliation & more with Nanonets.

 Ultimately, how often you formally reconcile major accounts outside of mandatory reporting periods – monthly, quarterly, and annually – is up to you.
 If you’re risk-averse or prefer having up-to-the-minute accuracy at your fingertips, you can reconcile accounts as often as you wish.
 Just note that, particularly for complex accounts, frequent reconciliation will be burdensome for employees unless you have robust reconciliation automation tools in place.

-How Does Reconciliation in Accounting Work?
+How Does Account Reconciliation Work?

 Basic reconciliation in accounting – checking cash against bank statements, for example – is very simple.
 For these basic reconciliations, you’re often checking something physical like cash or even inventory against paperwork, in this case, banking withdrawal/deposit statements or purchase orders for inventory.